ErolGelbul/beam_database/README.md

 BEAM is a monitoring and access management system designed for a music festival.

-If you would like more information on the project, check out my [blog post](https://erolgelbul.com/project-blog/beam).

 <!-- TECH STACK -->
 ## Tech Stack